Historical Mortgage Rates: 1971 To The Present

 An adjustable-rate mortgage (ARM) can offer a relatively low mortgage rate starting out, but interest rates on ARMs adjust over a period of time and may eventually be much higher.
 However, you may be able to get into an ARM now and take advantage of a lower rate, then change the loan before it adjusts.
 Talk with your lender about the possibility of converting your ARM to a fixed-rate mortgage if rates go lower.

 By looking at all the historical mortgage rate data available from Freddie Mac, a trend becomes clear: With the exception of a spike in the 1980s, rates have gotten lower every decade – until now.
-The average rate in 1971 was 7.54%.
-In 2020, the average rate was 3.11%, and it may be a while before rates go this low again.
+Even though rates have increased since 2021, they’re still low in historic terms, and there’s reason for optimism looking forward.

 Ready to start your journey to homeownership?
-Apply online today and lock in your interest rate before rates rise again.
+Start an application online today and lock in your interest rate.

 Related Resources